 and their expected cost impacts are included in the LBNF cost range.

-The reference Beamline design uses a NuMI-like target and NuMI-style horns appropriately modified for 1.2 MW operation.
+The reference Beamline design uses a NuMI-like target and NuMI-style horns appropriately modified for the 1.2 MW operation.
 Further optimization of the target-horn system has the potential to substantially increase the neutrino flux at the first and especially second oscillation maxima as well as the area in between the two maxima and reduce wrong-sign neutrino background, thereby increasing the sensitivity to CP violation and mass hierarchy determination (see discussion in Volume 2).
 Target R&D and target-horn optimization work is on-going and may yield further improvements beyond those currently achieved.
 Engineering studies of the proposed target and horn designs and methods of integrating the target into the first horn must be performed to turn these concepts into real buildable and reliable structures.
 These studies will be carried out between CD-1 and CD-2 to determine the baseline design for the LBNF target-horn system.
 In addition, since targets and horns are consumables, more advanced ones could very well be designed in the future as 2nd generation components.

 The more advanced target and focusing system described in Volume 2 utilizes two horns that are longer, of larger diameter and that are spaced farther apart than in the reference design.
-The first horn in particular is ~ 5.5 m long and ~ 1.3 m in diameter and functions like having two horns in one structure.
-The second horn, NuMI-style but wider and longer, is 7.8 m farther downstream than that of the reference design.
+The first horn in particular is ~ 5.5 m long and ~ 1.3 m in diameter and functions effectively as two two horns in one structure.
+The second horn, is NuMI-style but wider and longer, and is 7.8 m farther downstream than that of the reference design.
 This would require a target chase approximately 9 m longer and 0.6 m wider than the reference design.
-Taking into account that the target chase cannot be expanded after construction and that at 2.4 MW operation we will need both a longer baffle as well as to maintain the 2.5 m motion flexibility for the target in and out the first horn we will need to reconsider the size of the target chase between CD1 and CD2 after the target-horn optimization is complete.
+Taking into account that the target chase cannot be expanded after construction and to sustain at 2.4 MW operation, a longer baffle and the ability to maintain a 2.5 m motion flexibility for the target are essential in and out of the first horn.
+Additionally, the size of the target chase between CD-1 and CD-2 must be reconsidered after the target-horn optimization is complete.

 The length and diameter of the decay pipe also affect the neutrino flux spectrum.
-A longer decay pipe increases the total neutrino flux with a larger flux increase at higher energies while a larger diameter allows the capture and decay of lower-energy pions, increasing the neutrino flux at lower energies.
-The dimensions of the pipe affect as well some of the backgrounds.
-Taking into account that the decay pipe cannot be modified after the facility is built makes the choice of geometry particularly important.
+A longer decay pipe increases the total neutrino flux with a larger flux increase at higher energies, while a larger diameter allows the capture and decay of lower-energy pions, increasing the neutrino flux at lower energies.
+The dimensions of the pipe affect some of the backgrounds.
+Taking into account that the decay pipe cannot be modified after the facility is built, makes the choice of geometry particularly important.
 The reference design values of 204 m length and 4 m diameter appear well matched to the physics of LBNF [BLundberg-5024], but studies to determine the optimal dimensions will continue between CD1 and CD2.
 These studies will be coordinated as well with the optimization of the target and horn systems described above.